-ZipWall lets you build that plastic wall and it ensures that the wall stays up.
-Telescoping stainless steel poles with spring-loaded tips from the "studs" of your fake wall and hold the plastic tight against ceiling and floor.
-Foam-padded rails attach to the top ends of the pole to form a "T" along the ceiling, sealing off any possible penetration point for that drywall dust to infiltrate your house.
+ZipWall Dust Barrier System helps you build a sheet plastic dust containment wall and it ensures that the wall stays up.
+Telescoping stainless steel poles with spring-loaded tips form the vertical braces of this temporary wall and hold the plastic tight against the ceiling and the floor.
+Optional foam-padded rails attach to the top ends of the pole to form a "T" along the ceiling, sealing off any possible penetration point for the dust to infiltrate your house.
 Optional clamps hold the vertical edges of the wall firmly against the walls of your home.

-These stainless steel poles are sturdy.
-Two of them can press a sheet of drywall against the ceiling.
-Or you can use a couple to press crown molding into place, freeing your hands for the hammer or nail gun.
+While not specified by the instructions, ZipWall can be used for projects other than for dust containment.
+ZipWall's stainless steel poles are sturdy enough that they can press a full sheet of drywall against a ceiling.
+Or the ZipWall poles can press crown molding into place, freeing your hands for the hammer or nail gun.

-If you're on a budget, start with a couple of poles to get your feet wet.
-Rather than buying the special side clamps, it's possible to improvise by tucking the sheet plastic between the pole and the wall.
-Along the ceiling, you can pull the plastic taut between the poles rather than buying the foam rails.
-Though not perfect, it's a far sight better than the staple-and-tape method.
+ZipWall does not provide a 100-percent airtight seal, not is this its intended purpose.
+As with any plastic sheeting dust containment, there will always be a small gap at the top where the sheeting is sags.
+If you are on a budget, you may want to begin with a couple of poles to familiarize yourself with the system.
+Rather than buying ZipWall's special side clamps, it's possible to improvise by tucking the sheet plastic between the pole and the wall.
+Along the ceiling, you can pull the plastic taut between the poles rather than buying the optional foam rails.
+Though not perfect, it will be far better than the staple-and-tape method.